 I buy one large piece and cut off pieces as I need them.

 Artograph Lightracer Light Box

-A light box makes transferring a rough sketch to good art paper easy and it’s excellent
+You can always use a bright window for tracing, or a bright computer screen as I do sometimes, but a light box makes transferring a rough sketch to good art paper super easy and it’s excellent

 for tracing photographs, too.
 The light is strong enough to make a line drawing visible through 140 lb. watercolor paper or Stonehenge drawing paper, but you do need to be in a darkened room.